soarlab/maline/README.md

 # Installation<a id="sec-2" name="sec-2"></a>

+\*NOTE: We are in the process of debugging instructions for running maline in a virtual machine as there are some issues with that.
+Us, authors, got it successfully working on physical machines only.\*

 **maline** has been developed under Ubuntu 12.04.3 LTS.
 It is very likely it will work under other POSIX systems too (GNU/Linux and Mac alike).
 The Android version we tested **maline** with is Android 4.4.3 (API version 19), which is